 All About Colorado Springs

 Set in the high desert at the eastern edges of the Rocky Mountains, Colorado Springs has welcomed a steady stream of visitors since the railroad arrived in the 1870s.
 Once you see the big skies and the rugged landscapes, you’ll understand the allure.
 In fact, the sight of Pikes Peak — towering more than 14,000 feet on the horizon — is so impressive, it inspired the patriotic anthem “America the Beautiful.”
 Today, Colorado Springs is the second-largest city in the state and one of the fastest-growing cities in the nation, though neighborhoods like Old Colorado City retain the quiet vibes of a frontier town.
 As the headquarters and training center for the U.S. Olympic & Paralympic Committee, the locals are quite an athletic bunch, too.
 You’ll want to pack a sturdy pair of boots to explore the many trails, forests, and natural areas throughout the region.

-When is the best time to stay in a vacation rental in Colorado Springs?
+The best time to stay in a vacation rental in Colorado Springs

 Positioned in the Pike National Forest, iconic Pikes Peak is one of the state’s famous “fourteeners,” meaning mountains rising more than 14,000 feet above sea level.
 You could hike the arduous Barr Trail to the top, though driving the Pikes Peak Highway gives you the same views without all the sweat.